-Property Location Claims area Comments (approx.) NSRs Eastford Lake Ontario (100 km West of Timmins Grand) 3,100 hectares2% over part of property The Eastford Lake Property was acquired between 2005 and 2007.
-Several exploration drill programs were conducted between 2006 and 2010 and several holes returned high grade intersections.
-In 2008, the Company discovered the Lynx zone that returned an intersection of 12.7 g/tonne over 7.5 meters.
-Others high grade intersections include: 142.26 g/tonne over 3 meters; 45.45 g/tonne over 3.3 meters and 13.12 over 2 meters.
-Golden Harker Ontario (120 km east of Timmins) 258 hectares 2% The Golden Harker Property was acquired between 2010 and 2012.
-A geophysics program was conducted on the property.
-PG 101 Ontario (Contiguous to St. Andrew Goldfields' former Holt Mine) 120 km east of Timmins) 1,626 hectares (50% owned) 1,344 hectares (100% owned) 2% The PG 101 Property was acquired between 2008 and 2017.
-A drill program conducted in 2008 and 2009, one hole returned an intersection of 52 g/tonne over 3 meters.
-An IP geophysics survey was conducted in 2016.
-The Company sold its interest in PG 101 for \$10,000 in April 2023.
-West Cache Ogden Ontario (15 km southwest of Timmins) 3,476 hectares 2% part of property, 2% all of property, 2% Gross Overriding Receipts on any diamonds 3% on some part of the property The West Cache Ogden Property was acquired between 2014 and 2022.
-The mining claims are contiguous to the Company's West Cache Gold Project lease area.
-The Company conducted ground geophysical surveys and a 3,000-meter drill program in 2016.

-August 31, 2 -

 Property Location Claims area Comments

-(approx.)

-NSRs
+(approx.) NSRs

+Eastford Ontario 3,100 hectares The Eastford Lake Property was acquired between 2005 and 2007.

+Lake (100 km West of Timmins Several exploration drill programs were conducted between 2006 and 2010 and several holes returned high grade intersections.
+In 2008, the

+Grand) Company discovered the Lynx zone that returned an intersection of

+, 2% over part 12.7 g/tonne over 7.5 meters.
+Others high grade intersections include:

+of property 142.26 g/tonne over 3 meters; 45.45 g/tonne over 3.3 meters and 13.12 over 2 meters.

+Golden Ontario 258 hectares The Golden Harker Property was acquired between 2010 and 2012.

+Harker (120 km east A geophysics program was conducted on the property.

+West Cealer of Timmins) 2% The West Collar Data Breast and in 11 stress 2014 and

+West Cache Ogden Ontario (15 km 3,476 hectares The West Cache Ogden Property was acquired between 2014 and 2022.
+The mining claims are contiguous to the Company's West

+Oguen southwest of 2% part of Cache Gold Project lease area.
+The Company conducted ground

+Timmins) property, 2% geophysical surveys and a 3,000-meter drill program in 2016.

+all of property, 8

+2% Gross

+Overriding

+Receipts on

+any diamonds

+3% on some

+part of the

-West Cache Ontario 2,760 hectares The West Cache Price Property was acquired in 2022.
+West Cache Ontario property 2,760 hectares The West Cache Price Property was acquired in 2022.
 The mining

-Price (contiguous to claims are contiguous to the West Cache Ogden mining claims.
+Price (contiguous to 2,700 nectares claims are contiguous to the West Cache Ogden mining claims.

-the Ogden 2% (1%
+The the Ogden 2% (1% claims are contiguous to the west cache oguen mining claims.

 property and buyback)

-10 km SSW of
+10 km SSW of 5 /

 the West

 Cache Project

 13 km west of

 Timmins)